faculty, lecturers & staff

 Sam Cole is the Director of Community Relations for the Center on Domestic Violence.
 Previously, he managed the Democracy Project at the Gill Foundation in Denver serving 400 Lesbian, Gay, Bisexual, Transgender and allied non-profit organizations throughout the country.
 While at the Gill Foundation, Sam also reviewed grant requests and made grant awards, oversaw the development of a 12 million record voting block of gay-friendly individuals, and trained over 1000 activists in 21 states on movement-building strategies.
 Sam has also been employed as the Executive Director of the Colorado Chapter of Physicians for Social Responsibility, where he developed a training program on domestic violence prevention for health care professionals.
 Sam currently serves on the board of Community Shares of Colorado, mentors two children through Denver Kids, Inc. and serves on the Mayor’s GLBT Commission in Denver.
 He previously served on the boards of SAFE Colorado, the Rocky Mountain Peace and Justice Center, and the Ford Motor Company Dispute Settlement Program.

 Caroline Fry is our current graduate assistant and is pursuing her Masters in Public Administration with a concentration in nonprofit management from UC Denver.
 Before starting the program, she served as the outreach and volunteer manager for the Sand Creek Regional Greenway Partnership in Denver.
 Caroline is passionate about issues surrounding social justice and civil liberties, and has volunteered and worked at several nonprofit organizations over the past decade.
-Hailing from western North Carolina, Caroline received her Bachelors from the University of North Carolina at Asheville and served as an AmeriCorps VISTA in Denver.
+Hailing from western North Carolina, Caroline received her BA from the University of North Carolina at Asheville and served as an AmeriCorps VISTA in Denver.